-Frankly, dogs don't care if dog snacks are healthy, or not.
-It's all food to them.
+dogs don't care if dog snacks are healthy, or not.
+It's all food to

 Call me crazy, but what would be the point of feeding your dog the best dog food you can afford, and then spoiling that by giving him dog treats that have the potential to cause dog health problems and contain ingredients such as...

-Often when we buy dog snacks at the store, we aren't really paying attention to ingredients.
-We're fooled by packaging and words that promise more than they deliver.
-Holistic healthy dog treats made from the above ingredients are not healthy or holistic, and it doesn't matter if those same ingredients are organic.
-Who cares?
-They're not good for your dog, organic or not!
+Healthy dog treats made from the above ingredients are not healthy or holistic, and it doesn't matter if those same ingredients are organic.
+They're not appropriate foods for your dog, organic or not!

 Now, don't get me wrong, I love my dogs too, but what's more important?